dima-brook/w3f_application/xp.network.md

 All the NFT based applications built by our platform will be using the XP Relay Chain protocol we're building.

 The pallets (one for each parahcain / parathread) will act as a “post office network” supporting the protocol that enables nodes to keep track of the “topics”.
-They will also "translate" the intentions of one parachain, regardless of its smart contract language to a smart contract, to the language of the target parachain / parathread.
+They will also "translate" the intentions of one parachain, regardless of its smart contract language, to a smart contract in the language of the target parachain / parathread.

 ### Project Details